richtastic/ff/src/3DR/wiki/app.md

 												=> need to recheck if any points are now too close to eachother
 										- RECORD NEW SCORES FOR CHANGED FEATURES
 									- else:
-										- SET P3D PROJECTION ATTEMPT TO VIEW AS FAILED
+										- SET P3D PROJECTION ATTEMPT TO VIEW AS: FAILED
 											- record point, existing views used, r error, f error
 								- else:
 									- set as new 2D matched point assigned to P3D